sarveshlohar/django_project/README.md

 or else

-type "python manage.py runserver <ipaddress with port>" to access on lan
+type "python manage.py runserver 'ipaddress:port'" to access on lan

-now open browser and type "localhost:8000" or "<ipaddress>:<port>"
+now open browser and type "localhost:8000" or "ipaddress:port"

 Web app is built by using Bootstrap4 and Django